Pediatric Feeding Therapy Team

-Most of our services and team assessments will be held at Optimum Integrative Health Services, Fergus Ontario.
+Most of our services and team assessments will be held at Optimum Integrative Health Services, located in Fergus Ontario or at Blueprint Nutrition at 22 King St. South, Suite 300 in Waterloo Ontario.
 Home-based visits may also be suggested so that we can assess the feeding difficulties within the child’s natural home environment.
-Depending on which service(s) are required, follow-up appointments may be available in Waterloo and/or New Hamburg as well.
+Depending on which service(s) are required, follow-up appointments will occur in Fergus, Waterloo or at home.

 What will happen at the first appointment?

-- The first appointment is typically one hour and your child will be assessed by both Donna and Rosanne, unless it is previously evaluated that both are not necessary
+- The first appointment is typically 1.5 hours and your child will be assessed by both Donna and Rosanne, unless it is previously evaluated that both are not necessary

 - We will review the history and all aspects of your child’s feeding difficulties